atxy2k/BootstrapPrintable/README.md

 # BootstrapPrintable

-This library intent create a presentation of html data before the user download PDF object, born of needing the don't process pdf from server, we had this idea.
+This library intent create a presentation of html data before the user download a PDF object, born of needing the don't process pdf in the server, we had this idea.